szeremeta1/library-checkout-system/README.md

 A library checkout management system built in Java that demonstrates how data structures and algorithms work in real-world applications.
 This project shows how to use custom implementations of **HashMap**, **LinkedList**, and **PriorityQueue** to build a complete system for managing books, members, and checkouts.

-## What Does This Project Do?

-Imagine you work at a library.
-You need to:

-- Keep track of all the books and how many copies you have
-- Let people register as members
-- Record when someone checks out a book and when they need to return it
-- Find books that are overdue and calculate late fees
-- See statistics about what's checked out

-This project automates all of that!
-It provides two ways to interact with it:

-- **GUI (Graphical Interface)**: Click buttons and fill in forms
-- **CLI (Command Line Interface)**: Type commands in a terminal

 ## Key Features

 ### Book Management